Ryan M. Milner

-Ryan M. Milner is a writer and professor in the communications department of the College of Charleston in South Carolina.
+Ryan M. Milner is an American writer and professor in the communications department of the College of Charleston in South Carolina.
 He teaches several courses on modern media technology and digital communications.
 His primary field of study is focused on the effects of the internet on society and how people respond differently to emerging technologies.

 Education and career

 Milner graduated in 2012 from the University of Kansas with a PhD in communication studies.
 His thesis was titled "The World Made Meme", and a book version of it was later published in 2016.

 Milner has been a professor of Communications at the College of Charleston since 2012.
 The various topics he teaches include digital media, research methods, free speech and podcasting, and media ethics.

 Milner has written several books and articles based on his research on internet culture and online communication.
 He studies how the internet affects people through many different aspects of society.